Hiking from Valbona to Theth: Everything You Need to Know

 Tip: If you rented a car and need secure parking until your return, we recommend Parking Shkodër.
 It is run by friendly people (it’s helpful to use Google Translate or know some Italian 😉), uncomplicated and has a fair price of 2€ a day.

-The initial stretch of the route is generally well-maintained, but as the van ascends deeper into the mountains, the roads become narrower and more winding, with some unpaved sections.
-We were grateful not to be driving ourselves, and that we could sit back and fully enjoy the breathtaking scenery along the way.
+The initial stretch of the route is generally well-maintained, but as the minibus climbs deeper into the mountains, the roads become narrower and more winding, with some unpaved sections and potholes.
+We were thankful not to be driving ourselves, and that we could sit back and fully enjoy the breathtaking scenery along the way.

-Then we arrived at the ferry, where we waited in line with other travelers.
+Then we arrived at the ferry, where we waited in line with a bunch of other travelers.
 About 10 minutes before reaching the ferry dock, the van made a stop at a café, with the possibility to grab a drink and use the toilets.

 People waiting to board the ferry at Lake Komani to take them to Valbona.